d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 d2l.train_ch8(model, train_iter, vocab, lr, num_epochs, device)
 ```

-Compared with the last section, this model achieves comparable perplexity, albeit within a shorter period of time, due to the code being more optimized.
+Compared with the last section, this model achieves comparable perplexity,
+albeit within a shorter period of time, due to the code being more optimized by
+high-level APIs of the deep learning framework.

 ## Summary

-* Gluon's `rnn` module provides an implementation at the recurrent neural network layer.
+* High-level APIs of the deep learning framework provides an implementation at the RNN layer.
-* Gluon's `nn.RNN` instance returns the output and hidden state after forward computation.
-This forward computation does not involve output layer computation.
+* The RNN layer of high-level APIs returns an output and an updated hidden state, where the output does not involve output layer computation.
-* As before, the computational graph needs to be detached from previous steps for reasons of efficiency.
+* Using high-level APIs leads to faster RNN training than using its implementation from scratch.

 ## Exercises

-1. Compare the implementation with the previous section.
-    * Why does Gluon's implementation run faster?
-    * If you observe a significant difference beyond speed, try to find the reason.
-1. Can you make the model overfit?
+1. Can you make the RNN model overfit using the high-level APIs?
-    * Increase the number of hidden units.
-    * Increase the number of iterations.
-    * What happens if you adjust the clipping parameter?
-1. Implement the autoregressive model of the introduction to the current chapter using an RNN.
 1. What happens if you increase the number of hidden layers in the RNN model?
 Can you make the model work?
-1. How well can you compress the text using this model?
-    * How many bits do you need?
-    * Why does not everyone use this model for text compression?
-Hint: what about the compressor itself?
+1. Implement the autoregressive model of :numref:`sec_sequence` using an RNN.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/335)